The School Backpack Project

 I began working on the Backpack project in 1999.
 At the time L.O.V.E.
 Inc (Love in the Name of Christ) was running the project.

 The first year I took over the project we distributed 92 backpacks and 48 bags of supplies without a backpack.
-The last four years we have distributed 608, 625, 630 and 604 in 2015.
-The Backpacks are distributed to 15 elementary schools, 1 middle school and older siblings of Childhaven kids also get a backpack.
+The last few years we have distributed over 600 backpacks a year.
+The Backpacks are distributed to 15 elementary schools and 1 middle school’

-I found a wholesale backpack source around 5 or 6 years ago and that has been a real find.
+We found a wholesale backpack source around 7 or 8 years ago and that has been a real find.
 The backpacks are top quality at a price around $6.00, we could not find anything comparable in the store.
-The past 3 years a Fred Meyer employee has offered us large quantities of supplies at Fred Meyer sale prices.
+For the past 5 years a Fred Meyer employee has offered us large quantities of school supplies at Fred Meyer sale prices.
 This has saved so much time and effort.
 In prior years many of us were going from store to store picking up supplies at sale prices.

 We assemble the backpacks at a local church.
-Besides Exchange members we have friends and Key Club members to help us with the assembly.
-We deliver the backpacks to the schools.
+Besides Exchange members the North Hill Firemen help us with this project The Exchange members deliver the backpacks to the schools.

 Toilet Paper Drive